Throde/NLPCC2026-Task8-FIIA/README.md

 ## Data Scale and Source
 The foundational corpus for this evaluation is provided by the team from the University of Macau.
 The corpus is primarily filtered from relevant Chinese corpora and has been manually annotated and proofread by the evaluation organizers.
 The evaluation set is expected to contain 1,000 data items, covering approximately 300 Chinese factive predicates.
 The dataset used for the evaluation is published in JSON format, serving as the basis for text adaptation by participating teams.
 Since the evaluation mode is a red teaming attack, it is not divided into training, validation, and test sets.

-## Test Set Data Fields
-* **`id`**: Refers to the data number in the dataset released by the organizers.
-* **`predicate`**: Refers to the factive predicate, which is the core linguistic component for factivity inference.
-Most predicates are verbs, while a few are adjectives.
-During attack testing, modifying the content of this field within the "text" is prohibited.
-* **`text_original`**: Background sentence (main entailing sentence).
-This field provides the context required for inference, and the model needs to rely on the content of this field to judge the truth value of the "hypothesis" field.
-* **`hypothesis`**: Conclusion sentence (entailed sentence).
-This field provides the discriminative sentence required for factivity inference, and the model needs to use the content of the "text" field to judge the truth value of this field.
-During attack testing, modifying the content of this field within the "text" is prohibited.
-* **`option`**: This field reflects the possible answer situations of the model and contains 4 keys.
-"T" indicates that according to the background sentence, the conclusion sentence is true.
-"F" indicates that according to the background sentence, the conclusion sentence is false.
-"U" indicates that according to the background sentence, the truth value of the conclusion sentence cannot be determined.
-"R" indicates that the model refuses to answer.

 ## Test Set Data Example
 ```json
 [ {